ansible-collections/ibm_zos_core/README.md

 ```

 ## ansible-doc
-Modules included in this collection provide additional documentation that is similar to a UNIX or UNIX-like operating system man page (manual page).
-This documentation an be accessed from the command line by using the `ansible-doc` command.
+Modules included in this collection provide additional documentation that is similar to a UNIX, or UNIX-like, operating system man page (manual page).
+This documentation can be accessed from the command line by using the `ansible-doc` command.

 Here's how to use the Ansible-supplied command after you install the _Red Hat Ansible Certified Content for IBM Z core collection_:
 `ansible-doc ibm.ibm_zos_core.zos_data_set`